cshbli/ML-CV-AI/tools/FullStack.md

 * Bootstrap
   * Bootstrap is the world's most famous free CSS framework.

-* React
-  * React is a JavaScript library for building user interfaces.

 * jQuery
   * jQuery is a JavaScript Library.